arun-vijayakumar/StackOverflow-SurveyResults-Analysis/README.md

   - The top 5 programming languages that programmers wanted to work were :
       Javascript, HTML, CSS, SQL.
 Java
     These are the same technolgies trending in Year 2018
+- Trends in Salary?

+  Conclusive analyis could not be done in for the Salary trend as there is major variance of the data across years.